Viktor Gutić: Arrest, trial and execution

-At a hearing held on 22 September 1946, Gutić denied any involvement in the Drakulić massacre, attributing it to Filipović and claiming only to have found out about it the following day.
+At a hearing held on 22 September 1946, Gutić denied any involvement in the Drakulić massacre, attributing it to Filipović and claiming he found out about it only the following day.
 In June, Filipović had been convicted of war crimes and hanged.
 In November, Gutić's case was merged with those of two of his former subordinates, Feliks Neđelski and Nikola Bilogrivić.
 On 25 December, the Banja Luka county prosecutor's office charged Gutić, Neđelski and Bilogrivić with crimes against the people, cooperation with the occupying forces, terrorism and treason.
-The charges against Gutić mentioned his "intent to destroy the Serbian people" of Drakulić and its surroundings.
-The same day, prosecutor Veljko Đorđević requested that the Supreme Court of Bosnia and Herzegovina appoint a special tribunal to try Gutić, Neđelski and Bilogrivić.
+The charges against Gutić included persecution with the "intent to destroy the Serbian people" of Drakulić and its surroundings.
+The same day, prosecutor Veljko Đorđević requested that the Supreme Court of Bosnia and Herzegovina appoint a special tribunal for the trial of Gutić, Neđelski and Bilogrivić.
 On 24 January 1947, the Supreme Court assumed jurisdiction.

 On 1 February 1947, Gutić, Neđelski and Bilogrivić's trial commenced at the former headquarters of the Sokol recreational society, one of the few buildings in Banja Luka large enough to host the proceedings, which attracted a considerable amount of public interest.
 Gutić pleaded not guilty, claiming "he did not remember much" and that he had been "a mere tool at the hands of those above him, often unaware of the actions of those below him."
 On 9 February, the prosecution rested its case.
 Two days later, Gutić, Neđelski and Bilogrivić were found guilty and sentenced to death—Gutić by hanging, and Neđelski and Bilogrivić by firing squad.
 The verdict was met with "wild applause".
 A police officer who witnessed the three men being led out of the courtroom later recalled: "The whole town was there ...
 They wanted the sentence to be carried out then and there, on the street, with their own feet!"
 The defendants appealed their convictions, but on 17 February, their appeals were rejected.
 Gutić was brought to the scaffold at the break of dawn, at 5:00 a.m. on 20 February 1947, on the grounds of the former military barracks in what is now the Borik neighbourhood of Banja Luka; his fear was so great that he had to be carried to the gallows.
 Many citizens of Banja Luka had come to witness his execution, and after he was hanged, one of the executioners exclaimed: "It's finished.
 Gutić came from the abyss.
 We have thrown him back into it."